kamir/blog-scientific-image-processing-at-scale/docker/README.md

-# cdsw-engine-custom-02
+# Overview
-This folder contains the docker file to build your custom docker image with ImageJ which is used by the Cloudera blog post ... (under construction).
+This folder contains the docker file to build a custom CDSW engine image for docker.

+We add the following libraries / project to the image:

+* ImageJ
+* rosbag-extractor
+* rosbag-reader-java